-In this case, Chris (founder of UltraDao and the Woodies) used a trial-and-error process to update the prompts.
+In this case, Chris (founder of UltraDao and the Woodies) used a trial-and-error process to update the prompts and show chatGPT creating art.
 He recalls that the code needed to be updated manually in some cases.
 The title was also generated by ChatGPT-4.

 Published in July 2022, "Starmap - AI Study I” was created by CoDexter (John Wowkavic & BrainArt Labs) entirely using GPT-3 as only the Math.random() operation was added (using fxrand()) to produce the randomization needed.

 3. Man and the Machine by Maxwell White & CoDexter

 CoDexter continued his exploration of AI-assisted generative art algorithms and teamed up with collector Maxwell White.
 This collection has a powerful premise “What is the point of coding something so that it looks like it’s not coded?”